Mitch Haniger Preview, Player Props: Giants vs. Rockies

-Mitch Haniger -- 1-for-3 with a home run and an RBI in his most recent game -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Chase Anderson on the hill, on September 9 at 9:05 PM ET.
+Mitch Haniger -- 1-for-3 with a home run and an RBI in his most recent game -- will be in action for the San Francisco Giants against the Colorado Rockies, with Peter Lambert on the mound, on September 10 at 8:10 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Rockies.
+He notched a home run while going 1-for-3 in his most recent game against the Rockies.

 Mitch Haniger Game Info & Props vs. the Rockies